 Prospective MBA applicants are always curious to know what it takes to get an admit offer from a top school.
 We have seen that, initially, all applicants, even those with stellar profiles, have no idea how to present themselves to the admission committee.
-However, with proper planning, brainstorming, and guidance that sometimes takes several months, together, we have been able to create applications that have earned them offers from their dream schools.
+However, with proper planning, brainstorming, and guidance that sometimes takes several months, together, we have created applications that have earned them offers from their dream schools.
 MER (myEssayReview), is publishing case-studies of some of our recent successful candidates to top programs.
 Here is our first case study in the series.

 Name: Puja (not her real name)